-Professor Tippett researches employment practices and business ethics.
-Her most recent research, published in the Minnesota Law Review, examines the legal implications of the MeToo movement.
-Her prior research on the content of harassment trainings featured prominently in debates during the MeToo movement.
+Harassment and Employment Discrimination Research.
+Professor Tippett’s writing explores the relationship between anti-harassment law and the broader goal of providing equal employment opportunity.
+Her articles have examined the legal implications of the #MeToo movement, the content of harassment trainings, and how employers can improve processes for distributing employment opportunities.
 In 2018, Professor Tippett testified before the Equal Employment Opportunity Commission and its Select Task Force on the Study of Harassment in the Workplace.

 Professor Tippett is a co-author of the Fifth Edition of the West Academic textbook, Employment Discrimination & Employment Law: The Field as Practiced, along with Samuel Estreicher & Michael Harper.
 Professor Tippett's previous work examining the Supreme Court's decision in Dukes v.
 Wal-Mart was cited in two decisions by the United States Court of Appeals and the Iowa Supreme Court.
 In 2018, she received the Michael J. Zimmer Memorial Award for rising scholars in labor and employment law.

+Consumer Decision-making.
 Professor Tippett also studies drug injury advertisements, which recruit consumers for lawsuits against pharmaceutical companies.
 In 2017, Tippett testified before a subcommittee of the House Judiciary Committee about how these ads may affect patient decision-making.
-Her empirical studies on drug injury advertising have appeared in Urology, the American Journal of Law and Medicine, and Drug Safety.
-Professor Tippett also has a forthcoming study to be published in the Yale Journal of Health Policy, Law and Ethics.
+Her research on drug injury advertising has appeared in the Food and Drug Law Journal, Urology, the American Journal of Law and Medicine, Drug Safety, and the Yale Journal of Health Policy, Law and Ethics.

-Her writing for The Conversation has been republished in the Washington Post, the Huffington Post, The New Republic, Newsweek, Fast Company, Salon, the LA Times, and the Daily Beast, among others.
+Public Engagement.
+Her writing for The Conversation has been republished in the Washington Post, the Huffington Post, The New Republic, Newsweek, Fast Company, Salon, the LA Times, the Chicago Tribune, Quartz, and the Daily Beast, among others.
 She has also written for Fortune and the Harvard Business Review.
 Professor Tippett has been interviewed on National Public Radio, the BBC, and CBC.